mirzailhami/ai-code-reviewer/README.md

 ## AI Models and Configuration

-The AI Code Reviewer leverages AWS Bedrock models to power its analysis tasks.
+Leverages AWS Bedrock models to power its analysis tasks.
 Each task is assigned a specific model optimized for its requirements, with the flexibility to change models and configure prompts dynamically via `config/models.yaml`.

 ### Models Used by Task